-Construction employment declined in more than nine out of 10 metro areas from March to April, a time when industry employment typically increases in most locations, an by the Associated General Contractors (AGC) of America of new government data shows.
+Construction employment declined in more than nine out of 10 metro areas from March to April, a time when industry employment typically increases in most locations, an analysis by the Associated General Contractors (AGC) of America of new government data shows.

 New York City showed a dramatic decline in construction employment, dropping to 78,100 from 154,000 in a matter of weeks, the sharpest overall decline in the nation.
 Other New York communities showed painful, but relatively less severe, job losses.